Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 which we get the board pinout, this probably fell off a truck  : https://blog.csdn.net/qq_37650251/article/details/145716953 ( If you cannot access the full article, just inspect the html source )

-This gives us the following pinout, so far this pinout makes sense and I havn't spotted any issues with it :
+This gives us this following pinout.
+So far this pinout looks correct and I havn't spotted any glarring issues with it.

 | Pin Index | Name | IO Standard | Location | Bank |
 |-----------|------|-------------|----------|------|